sdpjswl/ASJDropDownMenu/README.md

   [dropDownMenu hideMenu];
 }];
 ```

 Whichever view you provide during instantiation, the dropdown will appear exactly below it.
-The menu items need to be of type ASJDropDownMenuItems.
+The menu items need to be of type `ASJDropDownMenuItem`s.
 Constructor methods are provided to generate them.
 Just attach an array of these to your drop down menu instance.

 ```objc
 ASJDropDownMenuItem *itemWithTitle = [ASJDropDownMenuItem itemWithTitle:@"a title"];